Reporting and Remitting the Fuel Tax – Retail Dealers (Retailers)

 Contact us if you have any questions about filing a return concerning the fuel tax you collected from consumers.

-Service station on a reserve
+Service station situated on a reserve or in a First Nations settlement

 If you failed to fulfill your fiscal obligations or filed an incomplete or inaccurate return, you can rectify your tax situation by filing a voluntary disclosure application.
 By doing so, you may be able to benefit from relief in respect of the penalties and interest prescribed under fiscal legislation.